skyandrd/magic-numbers/README.md

 ### Some magic numbers from programming

-It so interesting, that total number of magig numbers in programming is [42](https://en.wikipedia.org/wiki/42_(number))
+It so interesting, that total number of magic numbers in programming is [42](https://en.wikipedia.org/wiki/42_(number))

 [Wikipedia article link](https://en.wikipedia.org/wiki/Magic_number_(programming))